LoomaDesign

 For beauty products, enhancement can damage packaging text, cap shape, label alignment, and color tone.

-In these categories, the safest workflow is local retouching first, then light enhancement if needed.
+In these categories, the lowest-risk workflow is local retouching first, then light enhancement if needed.

 When to Reshoot

-Reshoot when the product is out of focus, the image is too small, the camera angle is wrong, the color is unreliable, the product is partly hidden, or the image does not show the buyer-facing detail.
+Reshoot when the product is out of focus, the image is too small, the camera angle is wrong, the color is unreliable, the product is partly hidden, or the image misses the buyer-facing detail.

 Reshoot when AI enhancement changes the SKU.
 A sharper wrong image is worse than a softer accurate one.